 In practice, the FCO and the German courts tend to focus on whether an enterprise has sufficient market power to determine the most important business parameters.
 An appraisal of market shares (both in absolute and relative – compared with competitors – terms) is still the most important factor.
-The rebuttable market share-based presumption pursuant to Section 18(4) ARC provides an important first indication of possible dominance where the market share of a company exceeds 40 per cent.26 While not impossible, it is often difficult in practice to rebut the presumption with economic arguments, especially in the case of high market shares substantially above the presumption threshold.
+The rebuttable market share-based presumption pursuant to Section 18(4) of the ARC provides an important first indication of possible dominance where the market share of a company exceeds 40 per cent.27 While not impossible, it is often difficult in practice to rebut the presumption with economic arguments, especially in the case of high market shares substantially above the presumption threshold.
 The underlying reason is that German law expressly stipulates that a dominant position can be based on a 'superior' market position, even if the company concerned faces significant competition from its rivals.

 - direct and indirect network effects;

 - the parallel use of more than one service (multi-homing) and the difficulties faced by users in switching services;